 Catch you next time.

-Our new arena groomer was launched at the end of 2015 following trials in both dressage and show jumping arenas.
+Our updated design arena groomer was launched in 2015 following trials in both dressage and show jumping arenas.
 Our two best sellers are the double-row tyne groomer at 1500mm wide and the single-row tyne groomer with submarine blade at the front (for dealing with hard packed surfaces).
-Both groomers have a rear finishing blade which can be set to either a combing finish of flat blade (mainly used for knocking down peaks around jumps).
-We have some videos available on the website, just take a look under our Harrows section and drop down for Arena Groomer.
+All groomers come with a rear finishing blade, adjustable tynes, adjustable frame to suit your towing vehicle and a side blade to remove edge build up.
+Videos are located on our website under Harrows>Arena Groomer.

-Lyndon Harrows will have our arena groomers at Mystery Creek Fieldays, site D55.
-We look forward to seeing you for a chat or contact us anytime firstname.lastname@example.org
+Lyndon Harrows display at Mystery Creek Fieldays, site D55 and South Island Fieldays (Waimumu & Kirwee).
+We look forward to seeing you for a chat or contact us anytime firstname.lastname@example.org or 0800 HARROWS